minnojs/minno-quest/src/js/quest/API.md

 show 			| (true or false) Whether to display a visual countdown (true by default). direction 		| ("up" or "down") Whether to use a countdown or to count up ("down" by default). removeOnEnd 	| (true or false) Whether to remove the visual timer when the countdown ends (if you don't auto proceed when the timer ends. ). message 		| (String or Object) Display a message at the end the timer duration.
-You can imput a simple string here, but if you want finer control over the content of the message you can use the [object API](#page-message.
+You can imput a simple string here, but if you want finer control over the content of the message you can use the [object API](#page-messages).

-#### Page Messagse
+#### Page Messages
 You may want to display a message to the users when they run out of time at the end of a timer.
 Messages can be simple strings, or if you want finer control over the content of the message you can use the object API, that may be used as follows:

 property		| description